I'm a Swedish-based Lean consultant, and the owner of the free World-Class-Manufacturing.com web site.

 Problems with obvious causes should have been resolved already.

 To solve the harder problems, or to make other fact-based improvements, it is vital to plan, perform and analyze tests in a systematic way.
-DOE provides this methodology.
+Design of Experiments (DOE) provides this methodology.